nareynolds/git-modus-operandi/README.md

     $ git fetch
     $ git merge origin/<branch>

-Discard changes in working copy since the latest commit:
+Discard changes in your working copy since the latest commit:

     $ git reset --hard

-Discard changes in working copy since and including the latest commit:
+Discard changes in your working copy and the latest commit:

     $ git reset --hard HEAD~1

+Reset your working copy to match the head of its remote branch:

+    $ git fetch origin
+    $ git reset --hard origin/<branch>

 ### Feature branching